secretflow/secretflow/docs/getting_started/deployment.md

 # Deployment

-Secretflow can be deployed on a single host or on multiple nodes.
+SecretFlow can be deployed on a single host or on multiple nodes.

 ## Standalone Mode
 Use `secretflow.init` directly to run secretflow in standalone mode.